 Urban Ponds (Barnett Park Frog Pond, Bear Creek, Lake Island Park, and Santiago): Because the URBAN PONDS have been primarily put-and-take channel catfish fisheries, channel catfish are a warm water species, and the migrating cormorants usually have eaten most of the catfish by January, this quarter can often be a bust.
 If the weather warms during this quarter try for catfish using chicken liver rigged on a #6 or # 8 hook around the “Baited Fishing Area” signs.

-New "Fish Orlando!" iPhone App now available!
+"Fish Orlando!" iPhone App

 This app will give you key information about the "Fish Orlando!" sites, where they are, their amenities, what the target species are at each location, and even a map to show you the way.
 More information is available at the iTunes store or by searching "Fish Orlando" in the App Store on your iPhone.